Biswa Singha: Buffer state

 Even though the restructuring of the Kamata kingdom was done in all earnest, the new administration was still tenuous.
 The Gaur rulers still had ambitions to conquer the Brahmaputra valley which brought them into conflict with the newly expanded Ahom kingdom.
 One such invasion was by Turbak, who attacked the Ahoms in 1532–1533, most likely passing through the Kamata kingdom.
 Turbak was summarily defeated, and the remnant of his army was pursued to the Karatoya river, the western boundary of the Kamata kingdom, by the Ahom general Tonkham Borgohain.
 At the end of this expedition, Tonkham Borgohain restored Biswa Singha at his seat of power at Kamata Kingdom to act as a buffer between the Ahom kingdom and the Gaur ambitions in Brahmaputra Valley.

 An ambitious person, Biswa Singha could not bear the status of vassalage to the Ahom kingdom, and made an abortive attempt to invade the Ahom kingdom in about 1537.
 Due to logistical shortcomings, he had to abandon his ambitions, and instead paid a visit to the Ahom court, where he agreed to pay an annual tribute.
 This was unbearable to him, and his deathbed injunction to his successors were to remove this vassalage.

 He invaded the kingdoms of Soumarpith, Bijni, Bidyagram and Bijaypur and was victorious.
 Next he attacked Bhutan and after victory made a treaty with Bhutan.
 Biswa Singha also acquired major portions of Gour, then ruled by Hossien Shah.
 On the request of his mother he shifted his capital from the Chikna Mountains to Hingulabas in the plains.
 During his reign Muslim invaders, including Turuk Khan and Nasrat Shah, the king of Gour attacked his kingdom numerous times but after facing defeat they were forced to retreat.
 His bravery and courage helped the Koch-Kamata Kingdom hold a strong base.

 He sent his two son Nara Narayan & Sukladhaj (Chilarai) to a Sanskrit scholar named Brahmananda in Varanasi to introduce them to the ideals of higher caste Hindus.
 He later brought several priests from places like Kanauj, Mithila, Benaras and Puri (Srikshetra) to perform Brahminical rites that led to the sankristisation of the Koch royal family from tribalism.

 Legacy

 Biswa Singha had the skill, intelligence and power which enabled him lay the foundation of a strong kingdom on the ruins of Kamarupa-Kamanta.
-He proved himself to be a successful conqueror and a efficient administrator.
+He proved himself to be a successful conqueror and an efficient administrator.
 He had the qualities of a statesman which is evident from his relations with Ahoms.
 It was he, who crushed the strong power of Bhuyans in western Assam and established a strong centralised monarchy, which was destined to play a far more important role during the reign of his illustrious son Naranarayan.